Leave this site

 Vulnerable or intimidated victims are entitled to assistance to obtain information and in relation to application completion.

-Kent Police has implemented a specific plan for assaults on police officers and staff.
+Kent Police has implemented plan for assaults on police officers and staff.
 The aims of this plan are to provide a high level of welfare and support for the officer/staff member concerned and to maximise opportunities to bring those responsible to justice.
+Officers and staff as victims are entitled to receive the 12 Rights under the Victims’ Code.

 3.2.15.
 Domestic abuse involving Kent Police employees